Anthem: Homunculus

-Anthem: Homunculus is a musical podcast series written by John Cameron Mitchell and Bryan Weller starring Mitchell, Glenn Close, Cynthia Erivo, Patti LuPone, Denis O'Hare, Laurie Anderson, Nakhane, Christopher Hanke, Ben Foster and Bridget Everett.
+Anthem: Homunculus is a musical podcast series written by John Cameron Mitchell and Bryan Weller starring Mitchell, Glenn Close, Cynthia Erivo, Patti LuPone, Denis O'Hare, Laurie Anderson, Nakhane, Christopher Hanke, Ben Foster, Bridget Everett and Gail Thomas.
 The show was produced by Topic Studios and initially released exclusively on Luminary and presently distributed by Acast.

 Background

 The podcast debuted on April 23, 2019. and was created by John Cameron Mitchell (director, scriptwriter, co-songwriter) and Bryan Weller (co-songwriter and music producer).
 The first draft was developed at William S. Burroughs's former house in Lawrence, Kansas where Mitchell and Weller were invited to work by Burrough's longtime partner James Grauerholz.
 Anthem: Homunculus is a ten-episode fictional musical audio series totalling over five hours.
 The premise and structure stemmed from an unfinished sequel to Hedwig and the Angry Inch ("Hedwig and the Divine Homunculus") that Mitchell abandoned and reworked into a "speculative autobiography" in which he wonders what might have become of him if he had never left his small town of Junction City, Kansas.
 The plot involves a Mitchell-like protagonist, Ceann MacKay, who attempts to crowdfund his brain tumor health care through an audio telethon.
 Seizures periodically send him to an afterlife where he wrestles with characters from his past.
 Mitchell and Weller initially pitched the idea for television, but were rejected so they reconceived it as an audio piece.
 The show features 31 songs written by Weller and Mitchell that span multiple genres.
 The soundtrack for the podcast was released on May 20, 2019, by Ghostlight Records.